 So, components must be separable and ideally individually recyclable.
 If they must be disposed of, they should be assignable to existing waste streams without impairing the recycling of other waste.

-This should already be a standard for economic reasons – packaging should be as large as necessary but as small as possible to limit material consumption.
+According to the PPWR, future packaging should be as small and light as possible.
+This should already be standard for economic reasons, in order to limit material consumption.
 Packaging, for instance, that aims to increase the perceived size of the product with double walls, false bottoms, or unnecessary layers, should not be circulated.

 The void space ratio must not exceed 50%.
 Void space refers to the space in packaging filled with filler materials such as paper, air cushions, bubble wrap, foam, or similar.
 The void space ratio is the ratio between the total volume and the volume of the contained products.